castroysa/teste-atividade/README.md

 # 🎯: Funcionalidades do projeto

-- `Funcionalidade 1`: analisar aprendizagem do conte+udo exposto
+- `Funcionalidade 1`: Analisar aprendizagem do conteúdo exposto
-- `Funcionalidade 2`: validar funcionalidade do recurso
+- `Funcionalidade 2`: Validar funcionalidade do recurso
-- `Funcionalidade 3`: aprimorar conhecimento
+- `Funcionalidade 3`: Aprimorar conhecimento

 # Autores